 The Freshers' Guide

 Sidney freshers will always be offered college accommodation (but the college cannot accommodate the children of students, and accommodation for couples is limited).
 The allocation of college accommodation for graduates is administered by the Graduate Tutor's secretary.
 If you wish to accept college accommodation, you will be asked to sign a room occupancy agreement with the college shortly after your arrival for a period of 9-12 months; the default end date is 30 June but you will be asked if you wish to extend your lease during Easter term.
 You will be billed for your room rent at the beginning of each term.
+A map of the currently available accommodation can be found here.

 Private sector accommodation